KrystalZhang612/bloggie-blog/README.md

 fancy-border">
    <span>Sign up</span></a>
 ```
-# Method Running The Project(Locally)
-Download the entire Starter folder of the BloggieBlog project to the local directory. <br/>
-Open the project with Vscode on local device.<br/>
-Install Vscode Extension [Live Server Vscode Extension v5.7.9](https://www.vsixhub.com/vsix/1950/)<br/>
-Open [index.html](https://github.com/KrystalZhang612/BloggieBlog/blob/main/Starter/index.html) in Starter folder in Vscode. <br/>
-Click `Go Live` on the bottom bar to view the BloggieBlog page. <br/>
 # Debugging&Troubleshooting
 -  Error: Menu item not showing when clicking the menu toggle icon.
 DEBUGGING: Change opacity from 0 to 1 to make the menu list display.
 -  Insignificant Error: Search Bar prompt not showing.
 DEBUGGING: Change display to flex in` main.css`.
 And set `opacity: 0; transform: scale(0);` into comments.